gammu/gammu/docs/manual/smsd/config.rst

     rounded to multiply of this value.

     Setting this to 0 disables sleeping.
-Please note this might cause Gammu to consume quite a lot of CPU power.
+Please note this might cause Gammu to consume quite a lot of CPU power as it will effectively do busy loop.

+    This sleep is utilized only if the main loop (sending and receiving messages) takes less than defined time.
+For example if you set LoopSleep to 5 seconds and sending messages take 10 seconds, no sleep will be done in the iteration which is sending messages.
+Also the sleep time is lowered by the already processed time.

     Default is 1.